 Some USB mics are more premium such as Blue Yeti, AT 2020, Apogee MiC Plus, Rode Podcaster and Rode NT USB mic and there are more.
 But the market for USB microphones that sell above 100$ is not there.
-Because you can get XLR microphone with an interface at around 150$ and USB microphone can’t compete against that.
+Because you can get an XLR microphone with an interface at around 150$ and a USB microphone can’t compete against that.

 When it comes to XLR microphones, some of the cheaper ones are available at below 100$ price point, but the main market for XLR microphones is above 100$.